xxyzz/SICP/2_Building_Abstractions_with_Data/2.1_Introduction_to_Data_Abstraction/README.md

 ## Exercise 2.9:

 The `width` of an interval is half of the difference between its upper and lower bounds.
 The width is a measure of the uncertainty of the number specified by the interval.
 For some arithmetic operations the width of the result of combining two intervals is a function only of the widths of the argument intervals, whereas for others the width of the combination is not a function of the widths of the argument intervals.
 Show that the width of the sum (or difference) of two intervals is a function only of the widths of the intervals being added (or subtracted).
 Give examples to show that this is not true for multiplication or division.

+## Exercise 2.10:

+Ben Bitdiddle, an expert systems programmer, looks over Alyssa’s shoulder and comments that it is not clear what it means to divide by an interval that spans zero.
+Modify Alyssa’s code to check for this condition and to signal an error if it occurs.

+## Exercise 2.11:

+In passing, Ben also cryptically comments: “By testing the signs of the endpoints of the intervals, it is possible to break `mul-interval` into nine cases, only one of which requires more than two multiplications.”
+Rewrite this procedure using Ben’s suggestion.